VISA GUIDE

 If a labor certification (PERM) or an I-140 petition has been pending for at least 365 days before the six-year maximum, a 1-year extension can be requested

-If an I‑140 has been approved, but the beneficiary cannot adjust status due to visa number unavailability (“retrogression”), a 3-year extension can be requested
+If an I-140 has been approved, but the beneficiary cannot adjust status due to visa number unavailability (retrogression), a 3-year extension can be requested based on the visa bulletin and priority date

 Recapture: reclaiming time spent outside the U.S.

-U.S. immigration law allows workers to “recapture” unused time on H‑1B status.
+U.S. immigration law allows H-1B workers to recapture unused time.
 Only the time spent physically inside the U.S. counts toward the 6-year limit.
-Time spent outside the country—even for short business trips or vacations—can be reclaimed when filing for an extension.
+Time spent outside the country, even for short business trips or vacations, can be reclaimed when filing for an extension.

 Personal vacations abroad